 to establish a professional forum for the continuing development of water conservation resources, expertise, and progress evaluation of the highest quality for the benefit of Texas— its state leadership, regional and local governments, and general public.

-Water conservation is critical to ensuring all Texans have an adequate water supply today and into the future.
-The Water Conservation Advisory Council provides a unique service to all those committed to the shared responsibility of ensuring efficient use of our most precious resource.
+The Water Conservation Advisory Council combines a unique set of perspectives to provide a broad-reaching guide on water conservation in Texas, both where we are and, where we have been, as well as where we still have to go to make improvements for the future.

-SinceSinceSince the last report to the legislature, councilSince the last report to the legislature With,c members their designated alternates, and numerous interested parties have contributed extensive time and effort to expand awareness of the importance of wise water stewardship by hosting frequent guest presenters at their meetings, posting white papers and guidance documents as online resources, refining voluntary measures outlined in the best management practices guide, monitoring implementation of water conservation strategies by water users included in regional water plans, and presenting nine Blue Legacy Awards showcasing champions of water conservation in Texas.
-This fifth report to state leadership summarizes the council’s recent activities related to their seven statutory charges.
+Since the last report to the legislature, three of the Council’s recommendations have been incorporated into new legislation and policies.
+The Texas Legislature enacted the need for water loss auditors to be trained in water loss auditing with the passing of House Bill 1573.
+Additionally, the legislature approved designation of a water conservation coordinator with House Bill 1648, and the addition of a non-voting member to regional water planning groups with Senate Bill 1511.
+The Council, made up of its members, their designated alternates, and numerous interested parties have contributed extensive time and effort to expand awareness of the importance of water stewardship by hosting frequent guest presenters at their meetings, posting white papers and guidance documents as online resources, refining voluntary measures outlined in the best management practices guide, monitoring implementation of water conservation strategies by water users included in regional water plans, and presenting nine Blue Legacy Awards showcasing champions of water conservation in Texas.
+This sixth report to state leadership summarizes the council’s recent activities related to their seven statutory charges.

-In addition, as directed by Senate Bill 551 passed by the 84th Texas Legislature in 2015, this report contains “recommendations for legislation to advance water conservation in this state, which may include conservation through the reduction of the amount of water lost because of evaporation.”
 Included herein are five legislative recommendations, summarized below, that represent the majority opinion of the council members but do not necessarily reflect the views of each entity or interest group.

-1. Designation of a water conservation coordinator

-The council recommends that the state require a retail public utility that provides potable water service to 3,300 or more connections to designate an employee as the water conservation coordinator responsible for implementing the water conservation plan.

-2. Enhanced water loss audit training

-The council recommends that the state require water audit reports that are already required to be prepared and submitted annually be completed by a person trained in water loss auditing.
-The council further recommends that the Texas Water Development Board (TWDB) adopt rules to specify training options.

-3. Addition of a non-voting member to regional water planning groups

-The council recommends that the Texas Legislature consider including a staff member of the Texas State Soil and Water Conservation Board, designated by its Executive Director, as a required non-voting member of each regional water planning group.

-4. Adoption of enforceable time-of-day limitations on outdoor watering
+1. Adoption of enforceable time-of-day limitations on outdoor watering

 The council recommends that the Texas Legislature require a political subdivision that provides retail public water service and applies to the TWDB for state financial assistance of more than $500,000 for a municipal water supply project to adopt enforceable time-of-day limitations on outdoor watering by its customers as part of an ongoing conservation program before the TWDB makes a financial commitment.
 This requirement does not apply to entities that are primarily wholesale water providers or nonprofit water supply corporations, and the requirement may be waived for financial assistance to meet an emergency need.
 The TWDB should adopt guidance to assist political subdivisions in developing and implementing this requirement.